-A cash account to be opened for the client with Skandinaviska Enskilda Banken AB (publ) Helsinki Branch is usually linked to the custody services related to securities of SEB’s wealth management clients.
-The interest on the account is available on SEB’s price list.
-The cash account is mainly intended for investment purposes but the client can also give other payment orders relating to the account.
-The client can transfer funds to his/her account with Skandinaviska Enskilda Banken AB (publ) Helsinki Branch only through SEB’s client assets account.
+Principally, a cash account is opened for SEB’s wealth management clients with Skandinaviska Enskilda Banken AB (publ) Helsinki Branch for the purpose of offering custody services.
+The interest payable to the account is available on SEB’s price list.
+The cash account is mainly intended for investment purposes, but the client can also give other payment orders relating to the account.
+The client can transfer funds to his/her/its cash account with Skandinaviska Enskilda Banken AB (publ) Helsinki Branch only through an account separately notified by SEB.

-Payments to the payee’s bank account are credited thereto with the same day value (on the banking day, on which SEB has all information and balance necessary to execute the payment) within the currency-specific cut off times.
-Domestic payments and euro-denominated payments within the EEA are credited to the payee’s bank within applicable cut off times at the latest on the banking day following the due date of the payment, and other payments are credited at the latest in four (4) banking days.
-If the order is given on paper, the execution times referred to above may be lengthened by maximum one (1) banking day.
+Payments to the payee’s bank account are credited with the same day value (on the banking day, on which SEB has all information and balance necessary to execute the payment) in accordance with currency-specific cut-off times.
+Domestic payments and euro-denominated payments within the EEA are credited to the payee’s bank in accordance with applicable cut-off times at the latest on the banking day following the payment date and other payments no later than four (4) banking days after the payment date.
+If the payment order is given in paper format, the above execution times may be extended by no more than one (1) banking day.

-withdrawals (over 5000 euros) well in advance.
-More information on the offering of payment services and the terms and conditions applicable thereto is available in the cash account terms.
+More information on the offering of payment services and the terms and conditions applicable thereto is available in SEB’s cash account terms.

 Consumer’s right to cancellation in distance selling

 Distance selling means a situation, in which an agreement relating to a service offered by SEB is concluded through a means of distance communication so that the client does not personally meet a representative of SEB.
 A consumer is entitled to cancel an agreement concluded in distance selling.
 However, the right of cancellation does not apply to investment products, the value of which varies according to fluctuations in the market.
 The right of cancellation neither applies if the transaction in question relates to an already existing agreement or if the subject matter of the agreement is delivered prior to the termination of the cancellation period on a specific request of the client.
-This may occur in case of the use of a bank account in accordance with an account agreement or in case of a book-entry transaction in accordance with a book-entry account agreement.
-Therefore, the right of cancellation does not apply to products and services offered by the SEB Group under agreements relating to the subscription or redemption of fund units or purchase or sale of other securities (shares, bonds, derivatives and warrants).
+This may occur in case of the use of a bank account or a book-entry transaction in accordance with an agreement applicable thereto.
+Therefore, the right of cancellation does not apply to products and services offered by the SEB Group under agreements relating to the subscription or redemption of fund units or purchase or sale of other securities (e.g. shares, bonds and derivatives).

 If a consumer wishes to exercise his/her right of cancellation, he/she shall notify SEB thereof.
 The agreement to be cancelled shall be specified in the notification.
-SEB provides information, upon entering into an agreement or on its price list, on the fees and charges payable by the consumer in connection with the termination of an agreement on request of the consumer.
-The client shall also return SEB all deliveries provided under the agreement to be cancelled at the latest within 30 days following the delivery of the notification of cancellation.
+SEB provides information, in connection with entering into an agreement or on its price list, on the fees and charges payable by the consumer in connection with the termination of an agreement on the consumer’s request.
+The client shall also return SEB all deliveries provided under the agreement to be cancelled no later than 30 days after the delivery of the notification of cancellation.

 Client advice and legal remedies

 The client shall primarily contact SEB’s customer service (tel. +358 9 6162 8000) in case of questions on services and related agreements.
 The client shall notify SEB of errors in a service and any related demands in writing without delay.
-The client may also contact the dispute resolution bodies specified below or the authorities supervising the companies belonging to the SEB Group.
+The client may also contact the dispute resolution bodies referred to below or the authorities supervising the members of the SEB Group.
 Such authorities are the Finnish Financial Supervisory Authority and the Swedish Financial Supervisory Authority as well as the Finnish Competition and Consumer Authority.